 Is converting leads your top priority?
 If you said yes, you’re not alone.
 57% of businesses identify converting qualified leads into customers and clients as a top priority.
 So what’s holding you back?
 If you’re like many marketers and sales experts, you may be neglecting your leads without even knowing it.
 These individuals have already expressed interest in your products and services.
 They’ve connected to your brand and are open to learning more.
 They just need some guidance to help them cross the finish line to conversion.
 That’s where your lead nurturing campaign strategies come in.
 If you’re ready to raise your conversion rates, these tips are for you.

-What Is Lead Nurturing and Why Does It Matter?
+What Is a Lead Nurturing Campaign and Why Does It Matter?

 Put simply, lead nurturing is the process of building relationships with leads.
 By providing value, demonstrating quality customer service, and creating a personal connection, lead nurturing helps convert leads into buyers.
 Although lead nurturing is one of the most important aspects of the sales funnel, it’s often the most neglected.
 Many marketing and sales teams simply don’t understand the power of lead nurturing campaigns, but there’s plenty of data proving its importance:

 Lead Nurturing Campaign Statistics

 - Nurtured leads make 47% larger purchases than non-nurtured leads.

 - Nurtured leads experience a 23% shorter sales cycle.

 - 35-50% of sales are earned by the vendor that responds to a lead first.